orcadefi/BelugaOS/README.md

 ## Summary

-This projects automatically deploys change on "Landing" branch
+This projects automatically deploys change on "dev" branch

 ## Installation